 Drinkers who favor beverages that include caffeine, like a rum and Coke, vodka and Red Bull or Irish coffee, can be at heightened risk.
 Caffeine can cause the detrusor muscle to contract, signaling a need to urinate before the bladder is full.
 This can drive urination, too.

-The timing and volume of alcohol consumption can also play a role in bedwetting.
+A high frequency and quantity of alcohol consumption is one risk factor.
+So is an individual’s tolerance for alcohol.
 Most people drink far more when seeking intoxication than they would under normal circumstances, particularly when beer or wine is involved.
 Heavy drinkers can require a lot of alcohol to get drunk, which can result in a fuller bladder and more frequent urination.

 For those who’ve experienced wetting the bed when drunk and want to avoid further episodes, there are some steps that can be taken to minimize the likelihood of future problems.